 The Story Behind Kate’s Travel Blog

-I’m Kate, and it’s nice to meet you!
-I want to share my love for travel.
-What I want you to know is that if I can travel, you can travel.
+I’m Kate, it’s nice to meet you!
+Where in the World is Kate, is about a Single Woman 50+, traveling alone to incredible travel destinations.
+This travel blog delivers travel tips and travel photos of real travel destinations that everyone loves!
+I want to share my love of travel.
+If I can travel, you can too.
 Where in the World do you want to go?
+Let me help you achieve your travel destinations.
 Let’s Go!

 Female Travel at 50 Plus

 I love seeing the world, meeting new people, and learning new things.
 I started traveling in 2007.
 I’ve been to 50 countries.
-When I started going, my friends asked me to tell them about my trips, experiences, and real tips, I carefully thought about it, because it’s a lot of work and certainly not easy to write a travel photography blog.
-But, hopefully, my journey inspires you to travel comfortably, on your budget, solo or with a friend.
+When I started going, my friends asked me to tell them about my trips, experiences, and real tips.
+I carefully thought about it, because it’s a lot of work and certainly not easy to write a travel photography blog.
+Hopefully, my journey inspires you to travel comfortably, on your budget, solo or with a friend.
 Just do it your way.
-To inspire you, even more, my friends post interesting tidbits, too:
+Need more inspiration?
+My travel friends post, interesting tidbits, and advice will also inspire you.

-Let’s do what we love, be who we are, love who we are with, and embrace this moment in our life.
-Please enjoy your best Female Travel at 50+ & any stage of your life.
-Oh yes, guys and people who are younger, this is for you too!
+Let’s do what we love, be who we are, love who we are, and embrace this moment of our life.
+Read the best Female Travel site for 50+ and any stage of life.
+Oh, one other thing!
+Guys, younger people, and reluctant travelers, this is for you too!

 I’m a blessed mom.
 My two grown kids are my greatest joy.
 My life is full of creativity.
-This blog is the story of my travel tales, journeys, the why, what, and how I live my creative mission.
+This blog is the behind the scene stories about my journey, the why, the what, and how; I live my creative mission.
 I hope it inspires you to live creatively too.

 Experience Traveling Alone by Reading